thottiamrp/modernweb-2019dec9/Labs/Ch04-CSS/3text/README.md

 1. Transform the nav text to uppercase.

-1. Remove the bullet points from the navigation links.
+1. Center align the header text.
     ```